wren-coder/wren-coder-cli/CONTRIBUTING.md

 npm start
 ```

-If you'd like to run the source build outside of the cli-coder folder you can utilize `npm link path/to/cli-coder/packages/cli` (see: [docs](https://docs.npmjs.com/cli/v9/commands/npm-link)) or `alias wren="node path/to/cli-coder/packages/cli"` to run with `wren`
+If you'd like to run the source build outside of the wren-coder folder you can utilize `npm link path/to/wren-coder/packages/cli` (see: [docs](https://docs.npmjs.com/cli/v9/commands/npm-link)) or `alias wren="node path/to/wren-coder/packages/cli"` to run with `wren`

 ### Running Tests